Freight Forwarders: A Comprehensive Guide, Updated For 2021

 Advantages of Freight Forwarders

-- Freight forwarder services offer competitive pricing based on service levels needed from a customer.
-They can also lower prices through the arrangement of consolidation with cargo from other customers.
-This allows for a single full container load for transport (FCL) and will drastically reduce overall freight charges for LCL (less than container load) shipments.
+- Freight forwarder services offer competitive pricing based on services needed from a customer.
+They can also lower prices through the consolidation of cargo from other customers.
+This allows for a single full container load with multiple customers’ cargo.
+Also, this serves to reduce final freight charges for less than container shipments.

-- Freight forwarders will typically specialize in a specific service area, mode of transportation or market.
+- Freight forwarders usually specialize in a specific service, mode of transportation or market.
 This allows the company to choose the services the forwarder should handle.
 In turn, this gives the company greater control over the handling of their shipment.

-- Knowledge and expertise are crucial in the import and export of products through customs clearance Freight forwarders have the most up-to-date information regarding customs regulations, and can handle documentation, pay tariffs and handle taxes.
+- Knowledge and expertise are crucial when importing or exporting products.
+This work is performed via the customs clearance process.
+Freight forwarders have the most up-to-date information on customs regulations.
+Additionally, they can handle documentation, pay tariffs and handle taxes.

 - One of the main advantages of a freight forwarder is their ability to offer services relating to a trade.
-Some service offerings consist of documentation handling, bills of lading, bank paperwork, cargo insurance and inventory management.
+Some services include documentation, bank paperwork, cargo insurance and inventory management.

 Potential Disadvantages of Freight Forwarders

-- In many cases, freight forwarding services are not the owners or operators of the transportation that cargo is being moved on.
-For this reason, their influence in the happenings on board the ship, rail car, truck or airplane are minimal, and their participation in the transportation steps is hands off at best.
+- Often, freight forwarding services aren’t the operators of the transportation moving the cargo.
+For this reason, their influence on what happens on board the ship, rail car, truck or airplane are minimal.
+Additionally, their participation in the transportation steps is typically completely hands-off.

 - If you perform all documentation and forwarding, your costs are controllable.
-However, with a freight forwarder there is no way to really know what kind of a service markup the forwarder is adding.
+But, with a freight forwarder there is no way to know what kind of a service markup the forwarder is adding.
 A company might charge $2,500 for land transportation to a destination.
-However, a freight forwarder can easily state the price as $5,500 and skim the markup off the top.
+Conversely, a freight forwarder can state the price as $5,500 and skim the $3,000 markup off the top.

 - Product loss is a hard reality of some shipping processes.
-Putting trust in a freight forwarder to handle all shipping and packing leads to loss of control for the packaging process.
+Putting trust in a freight forwarder to handle all shipping can lead to loss of supply chain control.
 If the freight forwarder is detail oriented, things are fine.
 But ineptitude can wreak havoc on shipments and lead to losses.